sablier-labs/docs/docs/contracts/v2/guides/stream-management/02-withdraw.md

 2. `withdrawMax`: withdraws the maximum amount of assets available at the time of invocation
 3. `withdrawMultiple`: withdraws specific amounts of assets from multiple streams at once

-To initiate withdrawals, you must first have a stream.
-Go ahead and create a stream with a brief duration, and assign the `StreamManagement` contract as the recipient - this contract was set up in a previous guide.
-Once completed, you can use the `withdraw` function to retrieve assets from the stream:
+To call any of the functions above, you must first have an active stream.
+If you don't have one yet, create a stream with a brief duration, and assign the `StreamManagement` contract as the recipient - this contract was set up in a previous guide.
+Once that is done, you can use the `withdraw` function like this:

 ```solidity reference title="Stream Management: Withdraw"
 https://github.com/sablierhq/examples/blob/main/v2/core/StreamManagement.sol#L34-L36